DEPENDENCIES in autotest control files today

 This algorithm would merge the test deps into [RPM, BT, GOBI3K, i5], and determine that choosing both hosts would successfully cover.
 The problem is that the second test cannot be run in this testbed, as no machine meets all its dependencies.

-## A dead-stupid first pass (read: what we've implemented so far!)
+## A simple first pass which we've implemented so far!

 Since we only have tests with a single dependency these days, we’re going to start by gathering all the deps of all the tests in the suite, de-duping them, and finding <= N machines to satisfy those deps.
 We may try to be smart about how we pad out the machines to reach N, if we can.
 If we have 10 Gobi3K tests and 2 Gobi2K tests, and N == 3, then we might try to get 2 Gobi3K devices and 1 Gobi2K, for example.
 If we can satisfy all tests with < N devices, and cannot pad to reach N total devices, we’ll WARN, but continue to run the suite.